MizouziE/web-with-mizouzie/content/articles/how-to-test-protected-functions-with-phpunit.md

 - protected

 As you can imagine, public methods are easy enough to test against as they are "exposed" to the outside of the class instance.
 It gets a little more difficult to gain access to these private and protected methods for testing, as they are intended to be called only by other methods within the class instance.
 They'll be things like getters and setters so that a handle() function does not get clogged up with logic for retrieving it's necessary data.

+When trying to run a test against such a class with private and protected methods, we will run into errors that look like the following two examples.

 ## Error: Call to private Some\ExampleClass::__construct() from scope Tests\Feature\Some\ExampleClassTest